Enrico Caruso: Recorded legacy

-During the 1970s, Thomas G. Stockham of the University of Utah developed an early computer reprocessing technique called "Soundstream" to remaster Caruso's recordings for RCA.
-This digital recording process claimed to remove or reduce some of the undesirable resonances, distortion and surface noise typical of the early acoustically recorded shellac discs (critics of Stockham's process later claimed that the only "reprocessing" the recordings received was merely "re-equalisation" by increasing bass and reducing treble).
-In 1976, RCA released an LP collection of sixteen of Caruso's most popular opera arias utilising Soundstream's computer process.
-From 1978 to 1985, RCA issued The Complete Caruso LP series, containing the Soundstream digitised recordings (after the introduction of the compact disc in the early 1980s, RCA never finished The Complete Caruso series on LP and the tenor's European and 1904-05 Victor recordings were never remastered using the Soundstream process).
+During the 1970s, Thomas G. Stockham of the University of Utah developed the "Soundstream" computer process to remaster Caruso's recordings for RCA.
+This early digital recording process claimed to remove or reduce some of the undesirable resonances, distortion and surface noise typical of the early acoustically recorded shellac discs (critics of Stockham's process later claimed that the only "reprocessing" the recordings received was merely "re-equalisation" by increasing bass and reducing treble).
+In 1976, RCA released an LP collection of sixteen of Caruso's most popular opera arias utilising the Soundstream computer process.
+From 1978 to 1985, RCA issued The Complete Caruso LP series, containing the Soundstream digitized recordings (after the introduction of the compact disc in the early 1980s, RCA never finished The Complete Caruso series on LP and the tenor's European and 1904-05 Victor recordings were never remastered using the Soundstream process).
 RCA released its first Caruso compact disc, a collection of 21 operatic arias, in 1987.
 Finally, in 1990, RCA Victor issued The Complete Caruso boxed set on 12 CDs (the recordings were repackaged and reissued by RCA again in 2004 and (minus the pre-Victor recordings) for a third time, in 2017).
 Other complete sets of Caruso's recordings in new remasterings were issued on CD on the Pearl label and in 2000–2004 by Naxos.
 The Pearl and Naxos sets were remastered by the noted American audio-restoration engineer Ward Marston.
 In 1993, Pearl also released a two-CD collection devoted to RCA and EMI's electrically overdubbed versions of some of Caruso's original acoustic discs, originally issued in the 1930s.
 Since 1999, RCA Victor has issued three CDs of Caruso recordings with digitally recorded overdubbed orchestral accompaniments.
 Since the expiration of their original copyrights, Caruso's records are now in the public domain in the United States and have been reissued by several different record labels with varying degrees of sound quality.
 They are also available over the internet as digital downloads.
 Caruso's best-selling downloads at iTunes have been the popular Italian folk songs "Santa Lucia" and "'O sole mio".

-In addition to operatic arias, Caruso recorded many duets and ensembles with several noted opera stars of the period, including Frances Alda, Mario Ancona, Pasquale Amato, Angelo Badà, Giuseppe De Luca, Maria Duchêne, Emmy Destinn, Geraldine Farrar, Johanna Gadski, Frieda Hempel, Amelita Galli-Curci, Alma Gluck, Frieda Hempel, Louise Homer, Marcel Journet, Flora Perini, Léon Rothier, Titta Ruffo, Ernestine Schumann-Heink, Antonio Scotti, Marcella Sembrich and Luisa Tetrazzini.
+In addition to operatic arias, Caruso recorded many duets and ensembles with several noted opera stars of the period, including Bessie Abbot, Frances Alda, Mario Ancona, Pasquale Amato, Angelo Badà, Giuseppe De Luca, Maria Duchêne, Emmy Destinn, Geraldine Farrar, Johanna Gadski, Amelita Galli-Curci, Alma Gluck, Frieda Hempel, Louise Homer, Marcel Journet, Flora Perini, Léon Rothier, Titta Ruffo, Ernestine Schumann-Heink, Andrés de Segurola, Antonio Scotti, Marcella Sembrich and Luisa Tetrazzini.